nodejs/node/doc/api/n-api.md

 -->

 A 128-bit value stored as two unsigned 64-bit integers.
-It serves as a UUID with which JavaScript objects can be "tagged" in order to ensure that they are of a certain type.
+It serves as a UUID with which JavaScript objects or [externals][] can be "tagged" in order to ensure that they are of a certain type.
 This is a stronger check than [`napi_instanceof`][], because the latter can report a false positive if the object's prototype has been manipulated.
 Type-tagging is most useful in conjunction with [`napi_wrap`][] because it ensures that the pointer retrieved from a wrapped object can be safely cast to the native type corresponding to the type tag that had been previously applied to the JavaScript object.

 ```c
 typedef struct {